FindMySchool LogoFindMySchool

 Westbourne is in a period of improvement.
 It has a clear stated culture and a published co-curricular timetable that includes both enrichment and structured support, but the most recent inspection outcome highlights major concerns about behaviour, leadership, and consistency of educational experience, even while safeguarding is confirmed as effective.

 Applications are made through Suffolk’s local authority process.
-The academy’s published deadline for on-time applications for September 2026 entry is 31 October 2025, and offers are issued on the county timetable for National Offer Day.
+The published deadline for on-time applications for September 2027 entry is 31 October 2026, offers are issued on 1 March 2027, and the acceptance deadline is 15 March 2027.

 Recent published measures indicate outcomes below typical England levels.
-Attainment 8 is 41.6, Progress 8 is -0.38, and the average EBacc points score is 3.54 compared with an England average of 4.08.
-The FindMySchool GCSE ranking places the academy 2,810th in England and 12th in Ipswich for GCSE outcomes.
+Attainment 8 is 39.7, Progress 8 is -0.38, and the average EBacc points score is 3.4.
+The FindMySchool GCSE academic ranking places the academy 3,249th out of 3,895 schools in England, while the local secondary hub ranks it 17th in Ipswich.

 No. Westbourne is an 11–16 academy, so students move on to post-16 providers after Year 11.
 Families should explore how the academy supports applications, careers planning, and transitions into sixth form, college, apprenticeships, or technical routes.